aaemnnosttv/wp-sqlite-integration/readme.txt

 == Changelog ==

 = 1.3 (2013-08-10) =
+* Changed the dashboard style to match MP6 plugin.
-* Changed the way of putting out the error messages.
+* Changed the way of putting out the error messages when language catalogs are not loaded.
-* Modified the _rewrite_field_types() in query_create.class.php.
+* Modified the _rewrite_field_types() in query_create.class.php for the dbDelta() function to work properly.
-* Added the support for BETWEEN function.
+* Added the support for BETWEEN statement.
+* Changed the regular expression to remove all the index hints from the query string.
 * Fixed the manipulation of ALTER TABLE CHANGE COLUMN query for NewStatPress plugin to work.

 = 1.2.1 (2013-08-04) =